dippynark/kfmt/README.md

 ```

 The resource will be copied into each named Namespace.
 Note that each Namespace must be present in
-the manifests being processed, either due to a Namespace resource being defined or any Namespaced
+the manifests being processed, either due to a Namespace resource being defined or any namespaced
 resource being in that Namespace.
 Alternatively, the special value `*` can be used and the resource
-will be copied into every Namespace.
-Prefixing a Namespace name with `-` excludes that Namespace.
+will be copied into every Namespace; prefixing a Namespace name with `-` excludes that Namespace.

 ### Discovery